SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 ### Midjourney
 Midjourney is used on Discord, where users interact with the Midjourney bot by typing /imagine.
-You can use it here: [Midjourney](https://www.midjourney.com/home/) (you need [Discord](https://discord.com/) first)
+You can use it here: [Midjourney](https://www.midjourney.com/home/) (you need [Discord](https://discord.com/) first).

 * Cost: $8USD/month